ryansheehy0/Cheat_Sheets/C++/cpp.md

 - `++x` increments `x` then returns `x`

 ### [Const](#c)
-- By convention use snake case with all capital letters
+- By convention use SCREAMING_CASE
 - By convention declare before any other variables
 - Use `const` over `#define`
 	- Modern compilers do the same thing as `#define`
 	- `const` has type checking and syntax checking
 	- `const` is known to debuggers
 	- `const` can be scoped to the block
+- A function returning a `const` means that the return value cannot be changed.
+This is useful if you are returning pointers or references.

 ### [Casting](#c)
 - Casting is done at compiler time so it's up to the programmer to make sure they are casting correctly